How to Become a School Nurse

 Explore our full list of Integrity Network members.

-Explore the role of a school nurse, the steps needed for licensure and certification, and the opportunities available for those who pursue this specialized role.
+Explore how to become a school nurse, the licensure and certification requirements, and the jobs available for those who pursue this specialty.

 mini logo